 With the evolution of broadband comes the convergence to IP.
 The new motto will be “anything over IP and IP over anything.”
 Think of VoIP, IP Centrex, IP Trunking and IP interconnect services.
 All of them use the internet protocol.
 Voice over IP is now a reliable alternative to traditional telephony services and becomes more and more available for business customers.
 While VoIP services have become universally available, operators also developed value-added services such as hosted exchange, remote backup, PIN and alarm over IP and other similar SaaS products.
 In the near future location-based and presence services will be available for the business market.
 An important element here is the extent to which QoS can be guaranteed for connectivity, applications and services (for instance, through IMS).

 New communication players, such as Skype, Google, and WhatsApp, compete with operators for their basic services: voice, video, and messaging.
 Little or no distinction is being made between fixed and mobile networks.
 The means of access to the internet is independent of the application using it.
 This represents the biggest strategic threat to operators, who run the risk of becoming the providers of “bit pipes” for public internet access.

 Prodapt Consulting and Telecom

-Prodapt Consulting has a strong foundation in network technologies and the telecom market in The Netherlands.
+Prodapt Consulting has a strong foundation in network technologies and the telecom market in The Netherlands and Europe – and with Prodapt Solutions also in the North America.
 Since our founding in 1987, we have been implementing complex changes and innovations in the telecom and internet industry in collaboration with our customers and business partners.
 Our expert consultants have developed and integrated business processes with COTS and legacy systems.
 We all have a passion for new technology and sharp eye for social, economic, and market relevance.